gorkazl/PathLims/README.md

 # PathLims – Ultra-Short and Ultra-Long Network Generation

 PathLims is a package to study and generate networks with largest and shortest possible average pathlength (or largest and smallest global efficiencies).
 Networks are treated as adjacency matrices, represented as 2D NumPy arrays.
-Python 2.7 and 3.X compatible.

 The package contains two modules: